anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-kotlin-scavenger.md

 2. Your first program in any language will typically be a "Hello, world!" program, in part because it teaches you how to write a main function, print statements, and specify strings.
 Find an example of the **boiler-plate code** to successfully print "Hello, world!" and put it in your reference sheet.
 (Hint: try `Hello.kt`.)

 3. Finally, you'll need to make lots of variables.
 Find an example of **making a variable** and add it to your reference sheet.
-Can you figure out why some are specified with `val` and others with `var`?
+Can you figure out why some are specified with `val` and others with `var` (we'll talk about it on Wednesday)?

 ## Exercise 2